rucool/cool_maps/README.rst

 From sources
 ------------

-The sources for cool_maps can be downloaded from the `Github repo`_.
+The sources for cool_maps can be downloaded from the Github repo.

 You can either clone the public repository: